weiguangzhao/Diff-OP3D/README.md

 }
 ```

-Our open-pose datasets developed from the previous work: ModelNet40 and McGill.
-If you use our open-pose datasets, you also need to cite these two work:
+If you utilize our open-pose datasets, it is necessary to cite the previous works from which they were developed: ModelNet40 and McGill.

 ```
 @inproceedings{ModelNet,